Graduate School

 The final oral examination for master's candidates may, at the discretion of the graduate program, consist of a public thesis defense followed by a closed session of the examining committee with the candidate.
 Under normal circumstances, the final oral examination should be scheduled for two hours.

 For master's candidates whose programs require a thesis, not more than half of the examination period should be devoted to the presentation and defense of the thesis; the remaining time can be spent on questions relating to the student's knowledge of the major field, and minor field if a minor is included in the program of study.
-Graduate faculty serving on thesis-oriented master's degree programs may contribute to the direction of the student's thesis, will assess the student's thesis and his or her defense of it in the final oral examination, will vote to pass or fail the student, and may sign the thesis when it is in acceptable final form.
+Graduate faculty serving on thesis-oriented master's degree programs may contribute to the direction of the student's thesis, will assess the student's thesis and their defense of it in the final oral examination, will vote to pass or fail the student, and may sign the thesis when it is in acceptable final form.
 The examining committee consists of at least four members of the graduate faculty—two in the major field, one in the minor field if a minor is included, and a Graduate Council representative.
 When a minor is not included, the fourth member may be from the graduate faculty at large.
 All members of the student's graduate committee must approve the scheduling of the final examination.

 Policies Governing Doctoral Degree Programs

-The doctor of philosophy degree is granted primarily for creative attainments.
-There is no rigid credit requirement; however, the equivalent of at least three years of full-time graduate work beyond the bachelor’s degree (at least 108 graduate credits) is required.
+General RequirementsThe Doctor of Philosophy degree is granted primarily for creative attainments.
+There is no rigid credit requirement; however, the equivalent of at least three years of full-time graduate work beyond the bachelor's degree (at least 108 graduate credits) is required.
 Effective fall 2005, all graduate student programs of study submitted to the Graduate School must consist of, at a minimum, 50 percent graduate stand-alone courses.
 The remaining credits may be the 500 component of 400/500 slash courses.

 After admission into the doctoral program, a minimum of one full-time academic year (at least 36 graduate credits) should be devoted to the preparation of the thesis.
 A minimum of 27 regular non-blanket credits must be included on a doctoral program.